Dreams of Denim

 There’s a reason the Japanese have a reputation for their denim.
 This tip-top selvedge is woven at Collect, a specialised workshop that repurposed traditional shuttle looms in order to create the more rustic-looking denim woven in narrower rolls.
 That’s how you get the trademark, sought-after rugged feel and extra character so loved by denim-heads around the world.

 A cut we’ve carefully refined over numerous versions, not too tight around the thighs or too slim at the hem (17cm - 7” - for a size 30).
 It gives a gently tailored look that’s comfortable and classic.

-The Rinse (pre-washed), Black and Stone jeans are all 100% cotton.
-The Raw has 5% polyurethane for added comfort, so you get a tiny bit of stretch.
-After a few weeks of wear, the crisp Raw denim will ease up and mellow just like its other two-legged friends.
+The Rinsed (pre-washed), Stone, Black, Black Stonewash and Off-White jeans are all 100% cotton.
+Raw has 5% polyurethane in the mix, for added comfort, so you get a tiny bit of stretch.
+After a few weeks of wear, that crisp Raw denim will ease up and mellow out, just like its other two-legged friends.

 Day In, Day Out

 The patina of your jeans is a testimony to the way you make them your own, the way you move, the way you work.
 Patina is what makes your jeans different to the next fella’s.
 Think of patina as a denim-y fingerprint, it evolves with your lifestyle and reflects your personality.